 Good news is parents talk and word gets around.

-Bad news is many parents and players are scared to lose their spot, so they keep silent.
+Bad news is many parents and players are scared to lose their spot.
+Therefore, they keep silent.

 Soccer opportunity should never outweigh our kids safety.